How to deploy SQL Server big data clusters on Kubernetes

 SET CONTROLLER_USERNAME=admin SET CONTROLLER_PASSWORD=<password> SET MSSQL_SA_PASSWORD=<password> SET KNOX_PASSWORD=<password> SET DOCKER_USERNAME=<docker-username> SET DOCKER_PASSWORD=<docker-password>

-mssqlctl cluster create to trigger the deployment.
-This example uses the cluster configuration file created above:
+mssqlctl bdc create to trigger the deployment.
+This example uses the cluster configuration profile created above:

 Please note the following guidelines: